Changes to naturalization: Dual citizenship in 2026

 Even beyond naturalization, the admission of dual citizenship makes many things easier.
 In particular, the legal situation changes for children who are born with two nationalities - German and foreign - because of their parents.

-According to the so-called Ius soli regulation, children of foreign nationals acquire German citizenship in accordance with § 4 Para.
-3 StAG if one of their parents has been legally resident in Germany for at least five years at the time of their birth and is in possession of a permanent right of residence.
-As many countries stipulate in their respective nationality laws that children of nationals of their country automatically receive the nationality of their parents at birth (the so-called ius sanguinis principle), it often happens that children born in Germany to foreigners have two nationalities from birth.
-As German law had previously generally rejected multiple nationality, there was an option obligation under Section 29 (1) StAG.
-This stated that children who, in addition to a foreign citizenship, also held a German passport on the basis of Section 4 (3) StAG, but who did not grow up in Germany, had to decide after the age of 21 whether they wanted to retain German citizenship or that of their parents.
-The new law removes this option for the future.
-Children born in Germany to foreigners who meet the conditions of Section 4 (3) StAG can therefore retain their dual citizenship even if they do not grow up in Germany.
+According to the so-called ius soli rule, children of foreign nationals acquire German citizenship in accordance with Section 4 (3) of the German Nationality Act (StAG) if one of their parents has been legally resident in Germany for at least five years at the time of their birth and has an unlimited right of residence.
+Since many countries stipulate in their respective nationality laws that children of their nationals automatically acquire the nationality of their parents at birth (the so-called ius sanguinis principle), it often happens that children of foreigners born in Germany have dual citizenship from birth.
+Since German law had generally rejected multiple citizenship up to that point, there was the option requirement of Section 29 (1) StAG.
+This stipulated that children who, in addition to foreign citizenship, also hold a German passport on the basis of Section 4 (3) StAG, but who did not grow up in Germany, must decide after reaching the age of 21 whether they want to retain German citizenship or that of their parents.
+The new law abolishes this option rule.
+Children of foreigners born in Germany who meet the conditions of Section 4 (3) StAG can therefore retain their dual citizenship even if they do not grow up in Germany.

 Advantages also for Germans

-However, dual citizenship is not only an advantage for people who want to be naturalized in Germany and for children in possession of two passports.
-Germans who want to settle abroad permanently also benefit from the new regulation.
-Previously, their German passport was automatically lost if they applied for another, foreign citizenship, unless they submitted an application to retain it, which was granted.
-With the general admission of dual citizenship, this obstacle no longer applies.
-If a foreign state grants its citizenship to a German, the latter can in future hold both citizenships and does not have to surrender his or her German passport.
+However, it is not only people who want to become naturalized in Germany and children who hold two passports who benefit from the permission to hold dual citizenship.
+Germans who want to settle permanently abroad also benefit from the new regulation.
+Previously, they automatically lost their German passport when they applied for another foreign nationality, unless their application to retain their German citizenship was approved (known as a retention permit).
+With the general approval of dual citizenship, this obstacle no longer applies.
+If a foreign country grants its citizenship to a German citizen, they can now hold both citizenships and do not have to surrender their German passport.

 The new law on citizenship came into force on June 27, 2024.
-In summary, it can be said that the general authorization of dual citizenship contained therein is of outstanding importance for citizenship law.
-The application procedure for naturalization has become simpler and easier to understand due to the elimination of complicated exemption rules.
+The general authorization of dual citizenship contained therein is of outstanding importance for citizenship law.
+The application process for naturalization has become simpler and easier to understand thanks to the elimination of complicated exemption rules.
 In addition, the admission of dual citizenship makes naturalization in Germany significantly more attractive.
 After all, no one has to give up their old citizenship.

-In addition to enabling dual citizenship, the new citizenship law has also reduced the minimum period of residence in Germany that must be fulfilled for naturalization from eight to five years (a detailed explanation of these and all other important changes in citizenship law can be found here).
+In addition to allowing dual citizenship, the new nationality law has also reduced the minimum period of residence in Germany required for naturalization from eight years to five years (detailed information on this and all other important changes in nationality law can be found here).
 All these changes obviously bring many advantages.
-However, it must also be expected that more applications for naturalization will be submitted in 2025 due to these advantages.
-It can therefore be assumed that the continued increase in applications will initially lead to significantly longer waiting times.
-Our experienced lawyers will be happy to help you if the authorities are taking too long to process your application.
+However, it must also be expected that these advantages will lead to more applications for naturalization being submitted in 2025 and 2026.
+It can therefore be assumed that the continued increase in demand will initially lead to significantly longer waiting times.
+Our experienced attorneys will be happy to assist you if the authorities take too long to process your application.
 We will ensure that your procedure runs as smoothly and quickly as possible.
 Simply contact us if you have any questions.

 FAQ on dual citizenship: